adityax04/X04-Projects/Personal-Server/README.md

 🧠 Built with: Flask, TailwindCSS
 ✅ Login required
 🚀 Live: At local machine
+⚠️ You can separate the HTML, Css and Script

 See the Code once there All Comments mentions